-Copy and paste the output of this command into any Preshared Key field in Pro Custodibus (or as the “PresharedKey” setting in a wg-quick-style configuration file).
+Copy and paste the output of this command into the Preshared Key field in Pro Custodibus (or as the “PresharedKey” setting in a wg-quick-style configuration file).

 If you configure one side of a WireGuard connection with a preshared key, you must configure the other side of the connection with the exact same key.

-From the perspective of the first host, its own interface is the local side of the connection, and this interface’s public key pair is its local peer identity.
-The second host’s public key pair is the remote peer identity, and that peer is connected to the first host’s interface as an endpoint of that interface.
+From the perspective of the first host, its own interface is the local side of the connection, and this interface’s public-key pair is its local peer identity.
+The second host’s public-key pair is the remote peer identity, and that peer is connected to the first host’s interface as a remote endpoint of that interface.

 The perspective of the second host is the mirror image.
 To the second host, its own local interface, using its own local peer identity, is the local side of the connection; and the endpoint of its local interface configured with the first host’s peer identity represents the remote side of the connection.

-So the first host is configured with Peer 1 for its local interface, with an endpoint to Peer 2.
-The second host is configured with Peer 2 for its local interface, with an endpoint to Peer 1.
-These two endpoints represent the two sides of the same connection — each corresponds to the other.
+So the first host is configured with Peer 1 for its local interface, with a remote endpoint to Peer 2.
+The second host is configured with Peer 2 for its local interface, with a remote endpoint to Peer 1.
+These two endpoints represent the two sides of the same connection — each endpoint corresponds to the other.
 The first endpoint is the remote endpoint from the perspective of the first host; and the second endpoint is the remote endpoint from the perspective of the second host.

 These two corresponding endpoints must either be configured with the exact same preshared key, or they must be configured with no preshared key at all.

-The hash that Pro Custodibus displays is calculated from the raw, unencoded preshared key itself — not the base64-encoded version of the key (although the hash, once calculated, is displayed with base64 encoding).
-On Linux, you can calculate the SHA-256 hash of a base64-encoded preshared key the same way, with the following command:
+The hash that Pro Custodibus displays is calculated from the raw, unencoded preshared key itself — not the base64-encoded version of the key (although the hash itself, once calculated, is displayed with base64 encoding).
+On Linux, you can calculate the SHA-256 hash of a base64-encoded preshared key the same way as Pro Custodibus, with the following command:

 $ echo /UwcSPg38hW/D9Y3tcS1FOV0K1wuURMbS0sesJEP5ak= | base64 -d | sha256sum | cut -d' ' -f1 | xxd -r -p | base64 zsi4Ky9Kp0JVWkdDozwfDBQUZoRJUpPRVEj+7cuxxAg=